 Vegetables offer the essential nutrient and low calories.

 With increased interest in heirloom (imperfect looking, but all natural) and ancient varieties of produce, it is easier than ever to find a large range healthy foods.

 Asparagus is a plant-based source of folic acid.
-It is also a low-calorie source of fiber, potassium, thiamin, B6, and other nutrients, and an excellent plant source of prebiotics, which have been shown to have numerous health benefits.
-(45) (46)
+It is also a low-calorie source of fiber, potassium, thiamin, B6, and other nutrients, and an excellent plant source of prebiotics, which have been shown to have numerous health benefits, according to Nutrients and Michigan Asparagus.

-Broccoli and other cruciferous vegetables are being studied by cancer researchers because they contain glucosinolates, which may help inhibit cancer development.
-(50)
+Broccoli and other cruciferous vegetables are being studied by researchers because they contain glucosinolates.

 Carrots are available in a surprising number of colors, each offering their own unique nutritional benefits due to their varying levels of antioxidants and other nutrients, the Agricultural Research Service states.
 For maximum health benefits, be sure to mix up your carrot consumption with some of the more unusually colored varieties.
-(51)

 Collard greens have long been a southern staple, making any healthy foods list when cooked properly.
-Steaming these boosts their health benefits, and can lower an individual’s risk of cancer and cardiovascular disease.
-(52)
+Steaming these boosts their health benefits, and can lower an individual’s risk of cardiovascular issues, according to Nutrition Research.

 It turns out Popeye was onto something with his spinach obsession.
 In addition to the fiber and nutrients they offer, this powerful green has antioxidant properties which may have the ability to offset diets that are higher in fat and cholesterol, according to Preventive Nutrition and Food Science.